Lelystad: Landscape

 Lelystad is the largest municipality in the Netherlands in area, but a large part of that area is water: Markermeer and IJsselmeer.
 Another major area is the internationally famous nature park of Oostvaardersplassen, which arose naturally when the polder of South Flevoland was drained.
 Lelystad is also surrounded by a square of woodlands and parks and flat farmland.
-The importance of the landscape and sky is emphasized by several pieces of land art: engineers' work and works such as the Observatorium by Robert Morris (see below).
+The importance of the landscape and sky is emphasized by several pieces of land art: engineers' work and works such as the Observatorium by Robert Morris.

 The artificial islands of Marker Wadden lie immediately to the northwest of Lelystad.
 Construction started in 2016, and the first islands have already become important wildlife sites, with many species of birds coming to the islands during the breeding season.

 Tourism

 Lelystad has several tourist attractions, including: